All About Doctor Education Pvt Ltd

 2

 Establish the language of instruction.
-In Vietnam most of the Vietnamese universities teach in Vietnamese.
+In Vietnam, most of the Vietnamese universities teach in Vietnamese.
 Full English-media programs are only provided in the international-only private universities.
 Check this before applying.

 3